Continuous Integration Vs Continuous Delivery Vs Continuous Deploymentby Ajay Tiwari

 Continuous Integration (CI) involves building and unit-testing the code changes immediately after the developer checks it in, thus enabling the newly incorporated changes to be continually tested.
 The main idea behind this practice is to test the code frequently as the development process proceeds, so that possible issues are identified and rectified early.

 In CI, the majority of the work is performed by automated tests.
 It makes use of a unit test framework along with a build server, which performs the actual tests.
-This allows the developers to carry on with the development work while simultaneously testing the code.
+This allows the DevOps consultants to carry on with the development work while simultaneously testing the code.
 Since CI involves reception of constant feedback on the software status, the arising code issues are typically less severe in their complexity and are much easier to resolve.

 Continuous delivery is an extension of CI.
 In this process, developed code is continuously delivered as soon as the developer deems it ready for being shipped.
 It involves continuous integration, testing automation and deployment automation processes, which enable rapid and reliable development and delivery of software with the least manual overhead.
 The core idea is to deliver the code to QA, customers, or any user base so that it can be constantly and regularly reviewed.